timusri/elixir-for-platform-engineering/docs/01-beginner/01-introduction.md

 ## What's Next?

-Now that you understand what Elixir is and why it's valuable for DevOps, let's dive into:
+Now that you understand what Elixir is and why it's valuable for Platform Engineering, let's dive into:
 - [Basic Syntax & Data Types](02-basic-syntax.md)

 ## Additional Resources